 When To Use This Document

-Use this document when troubleshooting the power system using a J-Volt Kit supplied by JACO Support.
+Use this document when you need to trouble shoot a Power system using a J-Volt Kit.

-- Unplug Cart from wall outlet before Beginning!!!
+- Unplug cart from wall outlet before continuing

 - J-Volt Kit